 I began to paint watercolors and show my work.
-I also studied ikebana, Japanese flower arranging by taking classes.
-I joined the SF Ikebana International Chapter in Golden Gate Park that honored me along with 2 others to show at Bouquet to Arts at De Young Museum.
+I also studied ikebana, Japanese flower arranging Along with 2 others I was asked to display flowers at Bouquet to Arts at De Young Museum in 2009.
 When I retired from working in department stores, I made art my full-time profession.
 In 2007, I won a scholarship to SF Academy of Art.
 I received Signature Membership in California Watercolor Association. i had different gallery experiences, mostly in San Francisco.
 One gallery at Art People in SF, sold and shipped one of my artworks to Japan.
 I found San Francisco was a much better place to show and sell art than in San Jose.
 I entered national shows and continued to enjoy painting.
 Collage is contemporary, and it interests me to make it look painted.
 I won the International Manhattan Arts award for my collage, self portrait Just A Woman. in 2015.
 Just this year, I was awarded a Certificate of Excellence for a collage cityscape from the National Association of Women Artists.
 After several decades living in the south Bay of the San Francisco Bay Area, we now have moved to Chula Vista.
 We are near family and find San Diego is a very artsy community.

 Education: I graduated from University of California at Berkeley with a Major in Social Welfare and taking many art history courses.
 In 2007, I was awarded at the California Watercolor Associaltion National Show a Scholarship to the San Francisco Academy of Art. i studied anatomy while at the SF Academy of Art.